algorand/mule/docs/tasks/docker.Make.md

 ## Optional Parameters
 * workDir
-  * Working directory that the task will use inside of the container. (`'/project'` by default)
+  * Working directory that the task will use inside of the container (`'/project'` by default).
     * The directory that the task is called from will be mounted to this directory on the created container.

 # Navigation